 Lee came to the U.S. for piano study after winning the Youth Division of Taiwan’s National Piano Competition.
-The Cleveland Institute awarded her the Rosa Lobe Memorial Award in recognition of the highest level of artistic achievement in Collaborative Piano.
-Her doctoral thesis “The Collaborative Pianist: Balancing Roles in Partnership,” has become an important resource for schools wishing to begin/develop a Collaborative Piano program, and is available at ProQuest.
-Frequently invited to China and Taiwan for masterclasses and residencies, her dissertation is currently in the process of being translated into Chinese.
+The Cleveland Institute awarded her the Rosa Lobe Memorial Award, in recognition of the highest level of artistic achievement in Collaborative Piano.
+Her recent recording of the Strauss and Szymanowski Sonatas with violinist Grzegorz Kotow is available on the ArchiMusic label.
+Frequently invited to China and Taiwan for masterclasses and residencies, Lee's doctoral thesis, The Collaborative Pianist: Balancing Roles in Partnership, has been translated into Chinese and is an important resource for music schools wishing to begin/develop a Collaborative Piano program.

-B.M., piano, Manhattan School of Music.
-M.M., The Juilliard School.
-A.D., Cleveland Institute of Music.
-D.M.A., New England Conservatory.
-Studies with Irma Vallecillo, Anne Epperson, Jonathan Feldman, Samuel Sanders,Solomon Mikowsky, and Yu-Yun Chen; and in Taiwan, 陳玉芸, 徐頌仁, 郭素梣, 及林淑真教授.
-Also faculty of the Perlman Music Program.
-Former faculty of Chautauqua School of Music.
-Also faculty of California State University Northridge, where she is creating a new M.M. in Collaborative Keyboard.
+B.M., piano, Manhattan School of Music; M.M., The Juilliard School; A.D., Cleveland Institute of Music; D.M.A., New England Conservatory.
+Studies with Irma Vallecillo, Anne Epperson, Jonathan Feldman, Samuel Sanders, and Solomon Mikowsky; and in Taiwan, 陳玉芸, 徐頌仁, 郭素梣, 及林淑真教授.
+Also faculty of the Perlman Music Program in Sarasota, and California State University Northridge.

 - Founding member, DC8 at Da Camera Society of Los Angeles